 - User Journey map

 Fully aware that we are working with assumptions now, we moved on to the CEO’s journey map.
-We wanted to learn how the CEO is transforming the organisation today, what actions and behaviours are visible, what challenges and barriers are blocking their path.
+We wanted to learn how the CEO is transforming the organization today, what actions and behaviors are visible, what challenges and barriers block their path.

-We also gave the team the assignment to capture on pink sticky-notes every pain, complaint, challenge, they hear and position it on the corresponding step on the map.
-In less than 10 minutes we had our map ready, some areas being more populated with pink sticky notes than others.
+We also gave the team the assignment to capture on pink sticky notes every pain, complaint, challenge they hear, and position it on the map's corresponding step.
+In less than 10 minutes, we had our map ready, some areas being more populated with pink sticky notes than others.
 We also noticed the team having an A-HA moment while sharing the same understanding of their client.

 Time: 10 min